FREE CONSULTATION (314) 361-4300

 Forceful Movements and Overexertion

 When tools and equipment are unusable for specific tasks, workers must often use brute force to accomplish them.
 This is especially true for lifting heavy objects, pushing heavy loads, and using certain power tools.
-The forceful exertions irritate the tendons, joints, and docs, causing injury.
+The forceful exertions irritate the tendons, joints, and discs, causing injury.

 Awkward Positions

 Awkward postures and positions increase your susceptibility to repetitive strain and posture injuries.
-Your posture is “awkward” when it doesn’t align with the body’s natural center of gravity, which unevenly distributes your body against specific muscles and joints.
+Your posture is “awkward” when it doesn’t align with the body’s natural center of gravity, which unevenly distributes your body weight against specific muscles and joints.
 This extra stress on specific muscles, tendons, and joints eventually leads to injury.

 Unfortunately, sometimes awkward postures at work are unavoidable, but taking regular breaks helps reduce the likelihood of injury.
-Office workers should also consider investing in ergonomic furniture that aligns their bodies to their natural center of gravity.
+Office workers should also consider investing in ergonomic furniture that aligns their bodies with their natural center of gravity.

 Excessive Vibrations